adrelanos/anon-meta-packages/README.md

 whonix-workstation-packages-dependencies,
 whonix-workstation-packages-recommended,
 ${misc:Depends}
-Description: Whonix-Default-Workstation
+Description: Whonix Default Workstation
-# Whonix-Default-Workstation #
+# Whonix Default Workstation #

 A metapackage, which installs packages, for a Whonix-Default-Workstation.